-Our top investigative priorities involve crimes with a public safety impact, fraud schemes that significantly impact DOT funds, employee integrity violations, and consumer and workforce protection.
+Our top investigative priorities involve crimes that affect public safety, fraud schemes that significantly impact DOT funds, impact consumer protections and Departmental programs and operations, as well as employee integrity violations.

-Transportation Safety Investigations: The goal of this program is to enhance DOT’s transportation safety goals by investigating crimes where death or serious bodily injury has or is likely to occur.
-These types of investigaitons typically involve parties that egregiously violate DOT’s safety regulations and statutes.
-Our investigations—and resultant prosecutions—are separate from, but complement the regulatory enforcement programs of DOT’s Operating Administrations.
-The availability of criminal sanctions sends a message to violators who consider regulatory/civil penalties simply a cost of doing business.
-In this priority area there are three sub-areas:
+The goal of these investigative operations is to enhance DOT’s transportation safety goals by investigating crimes where death or serious bodily injury has or is likely to occur.
+These types of investigations typically involve parties that egregiously violate DOT’s safety regulations and statutes.
+Our investigations—and resulting prosecutions—are separate but complementary to the regulatory enforcement programs of DOT’s Operating Administrations.
+The availability of criminal sanctions sends a message to violators who consider regulatory/civil penalties as a cost of doing business.
+Within this priority are three sub-areas:

 - Aviation safety investigations typically involve counterfeit or substandard aircraft parts, falsified aircraft and aircraft parts maintenance records, and false certifications involving pilot and mechanic licensing and maintenance records.

-- Motor carrier safety investigations include falsified drivers’ hours-of-service logs, fraudulently or corruptly obtained commercial drivers’ licenses, falsified truck or bus maintenance records, and fraud in testing commercial drivers for drug and alcohol abuse.
+- Motor carrier safety investigations include falsified drivers’ hours-of-service logs, fraudulently obtained commercial drivers’ licenses, falsified truck or bus maintenance records, and fraudulent testing of commercial drivers for drug and alcohol abuse.

 - Hazardous materials investigations concern the illegal and undeclared shipment of hazmat in all modes of transportation.

-Employee Integrity Investigations: The goal of this program is to promote program integrity by investigating serious employee misconduct which may result in State or Federal criminal charges or discipline including suspension or removal.
-These types of investigations address a wide range of violations involving DOT employees, such as time and attendance fraud, travel voucher fraud, misuse of Government property or funds, conflicts of interest, ethics violations, and other prohibited personnel actions.
+The goal of these investigations is to promote program integrity by investigating serious DOT employee misconduct.
+These investigations address violations involving DOT employees, such as time and attendance fraud, misuse of Government property or funds, conflicts of interest, ethics violations, and other prohibited actions.